dvlsc000/ComputationalTheory/README.md

 - **Sieve of Eratosthenes**
   [GeeksforGeeks Explanation](https://www.geeksforgeeks.org/python-program-for-sieve-of-eratosthenes/)

 ---

-## Task 5: Extracting 32 Bits of Fractional Parts of Square Roots
+## Task 5: Extracting 32 Bits of Fractional Parts of Square Roots for the First 100 Primes

 ### 5.1 Approach for Task 5